 If you don’t feel that your future income is adequately served by your current pension pot, it’s likely that opening a personal pension account will benefit you, even if you don’t have a lot of spare money to pay into it at the moment.
 As long as you have enough to meet the minimum requirements, most experts would recommend starting one as soon as you can afford to do so.

-There are two main types of personal pension plan (PPP):
+There are three types of personal pension plan (PPP):

 - Stakeholder pensions